Raqueldelamer/Capstone-tarot/README.md

 ### Daily Project Log Day 2, Week 1
 ### Create Wireframe & update Readme.md
+### Challenges

+- The tarot api that I was planning on using doesn't include the tarot images so I need to find another tarot api that includes the images of each card.

 ![Alt text](public/imgs/wireframe.jpg) <br /> <br />